We’ll be looking closely at the Dyson V6. Is it worth the price tag?

 It’s getting better with treatment and keeping the environment clean.

-I did some research and one of the causes of this or trigger factors are bed bugs.
-And if take a microscope and look on the mattress, it has millions of them and they multiply fast because it feeds on dead skin that we shed on a daily basis.
+I did some research, and one of the causes of this or trigger factors are bed bugs.
+And if you take a microscope and look on the mattress, it has millions of them.
+These microscopic creatures multiply fast because it feeds on dead skin that we shed daily.

 One of the ways of keeping their population in check is to use a vacuum cleaner to suck up all the excess dead skin and bed bugs.

-If you have a few thousand dollars to spare, I’d definitely recommend a Rainbow Vacuum but I must warn you that machine weighs a ton.
+People who have a few grand to spare should have a look at the Rainbow vacuum, but that machine weighs a ton.

-For folks who want a lightweight albeit less effective option for cleaning up bed bugs, they should have a look at the V6 Mattress.
+For folks who want a lightweight, albeit less efficient option for cleaning up bed bugs, they should have a look at the V6 Mattress.

-Of the 5 handheld V6 variants, only this has HEPA filtration.
+Of all the five handheld V6 variants, only this has HEPA filtration.

 The last but not the least variant is for parents who have newborn babies and want to keep their homes as clean as possible.